Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Experiments

-\textbf{Task 1: Action Retrieval.} We extract subject–verb–object action strings from annotated panels and isolate the verb to represent each action.
-Verbs from all panels under a macro-event are aggregated and deduplicated to form the gold-standard action set.
+\textbf{Task 1: Action Retrieval.} We extract subject–verb–object tuples from annotated panels and isolate the verb as the action label.
+All actions associated with a macro-event are deduplicated to form the ground-truth set.

-\textbf{Task 2: Dialogue Trace.} Dialogue lines are collected from annotated textual content and grouped by their associated event.
-All utterances within an event are deduplicated to serve as the ground-truth dialogue trace.
+\textbf{Task 2: Dialogue Trace.} Annotated dialogue is grouped by event, with duplicates removed to create reference sets for comparison.

-\textbf{Task 3: Character Appearance.} Character names are extracted from panel annotations and grouped by event.
-The resulting sets represent the expected character appearances for each narrative unit.
+\textbf{Task 3: Character Appearance.} Character occurrences are grouped by panel and event to define ground-truth mappings.

-\textbf{Task 4: Panel Timeline Reconstruction.} Panels are grouped by macro-event and sorted by their reading sequence to produce the canonical timeline for evaluating panel order inference.
+\textbf{Task 4: Panel Timeline Reconstruction.} Panels are ordered according to annotated reading sequences within each macro-event to serve as reference timelines.